-Packback Questions is a Question-Based Discussion platform where you can ask the BIG questions about what you’re learning, and what you still want to know.
-Our company exists to wake up the fearless, relentless curiosity in every student…because we believe that great innovation are always born out of great questions.
+Packback Questions is a question-based discussion platform where you can ask the BIG questions about what you’re learning and what you still want to know.
+Packback exists to awaken the fearless curiosity in every student because we believe that great innovation is born out of great questions.

 Questions to post in Packback Questions

-Ask Open-Ended Questions that’s can’t simply be Googled:
+Ask open-ended questions that can’t simply be Googled:

-Make it Open-Ended: Ask questions that have many possible answers.
-Try asking questions that do not have a single accepted “right” answer.
-Try asking questions that prompt your classmates to think about how what is being learned in class could be applied to solve real-world problems.
+Make it open-ended: Ask questions that do not have a single accepted “right” answer.
+Ask questions that prompt your classmates to think about how what is being learned in class could be applied to solve real-world problems.

 Make it specific: The more specific your question is, the better the responses will be.
 If you ask “How should a company market themselves?”, you’ll receive very general answers.
 Instead, try presenting a specific scenario like, “Imagine you run a 20-person family-run pizza shop in a suburb of Detroit that is just starting to introduce delivery.
 What are some unique marketing tactics that this company could use to make the launch of their delivery service successful?”

-Make connections: To really take it to the next level, try asking questions that make connections between two (or more) of your classes.
-The possibilities are endless, just think big, open your mind, and be fearless.
-This is called Combinatorial Thinking, and this type of thought process has been cited as one of the biggest drivers of innovation; taking the knowledge from one industry, and applying it to another industry in unexpected, revolutionary ways.
+Make connections: Ask questions that make connections between two or more of your classes.
+This is called Combinatorial Thinking and this type of thought process has been cited as one of the biggest drivers of innovation; taking the knowledge from one industry and applying it to another industry in unexpected and revolutionary ways.